bfxdev/Arduino/VSCode/README.md

             ],
 ```

-After a reset of the database, we can see as well the parsing of some files, then the engine seems to be busy with some deferred action:
+After a reset of the database, we can see as well the parsing of some files, then the engine seems to be busy with some deferred action (version appearing on this screenshot is outdated):

 ![parsing open files](vsc-Default-parsing-open-files.png)